CadQuery/cadquery/doc/quickstart.rst

        this case, the center of the top face of the block.
 So this rectangle will be centered on the face

-**Line 14** draws a rectangle 8mm smaller than the overall length and width of the block,which we will use to locate the corner holes.
+**Line 11** draws a rectangle 8mm smaller than the overall length and width of the block,which we will use to locate the corner holes.
 We'll use the vertices ( corners ) of this rectangle to locate the holes.
 The rectangle's center is at the center of the workplane, which in this case co-incides with the center of the bearing hole.

-**Line 15** selects the vertices of the rectangle, which we will use for the centers of the holes.
+**Line 12** selects the vertices of the rectangle, which we will use for the centers of the holes.
-The :py:meth:`cadquery.CQ.CQ.vertices` function selects the corners of the rectangle
+The :py:meth:`cadquery.CQ.vertices` function selects the corners of the rectangle

-**Line 16** uses the cboreHole function to draw the holes.
+**Line 13** uses the cboreHole function to draw the holes.
-The :py:meth:`cadquery.CQ.Workplane.cboreHole` function is a handy CadQuery function that makes a counterbored hole, like most other CadQuery functions, operate on the values on the stack.
+The :py:meth:`cadquery.Workplane.cboreHole` function is a handy CadQuery function that makes a counterbored hole, like most other CadQuery functions, operate on the values on the stack.
 In this case, since we selected the four vertices before calling the function, the function operates on each of the four points-- which results in a counterbore hole at the corners.